uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Therefore, we believe that all levels of government must make a new commitment to reconciliation and accountability.
 The federal government, First Nations, Inuit, and Métis peoples, and all Canadians will benefit from the establishment of an oversight body that will have a number of objectives, including assisting discussions on reconciliation and making regular reports that evaluate progress on commitments to reconciliation.
 Progress on reconciliation at all other levels of government and civil society organizations also needs vigilant attention and measurement to determine improvements.
-In terms of public<!--x-->
-education, it will be important to ensure all Canadians have the educational resources and practical tools required to advance reconciliation.
+In terms of public <!-- page 276 -->education, it will be important to ensure all Canadians have the educational resources and practical tools required to advance reconciliation.

 #### Calls to Action